Analytical results for uncertainty propagation through trained machine learning regression models: Kernel-based models

 We can also obtain results in the case where the components of $\bX^{\ast}$ are independent.
 This turns out to be possible due to the separable nature of the RBF kernel, which can be written as

 where here $x^p$ denotes the $p^{\mathrm{th}}$ component of $\bx$.

 Now if the components of $\bX^{\ast}$ are independent, the pdf of $\bX^{\ast}$, $f(\bx)$, is also separable, and can be written

-Denoting by $x_i^p$ the $p^{\mathrm{th}}$ component of the training input vector, we then have the following characterisation of $\bl$ and $\bL$. \begin{thm} Let $\bX^{\ast}$ have independent components with pdf as in (\ref{separable_pdf}) and suppose a point prediction is obtained using the RBF kernel given in (\ref{RBF}).
+Denoting by $x_i^p$ the $p^{\mathrm{th}}$ component of the training input vector, the following characterisation of $\bl$ and $\bL$ was given in~\cite{wan2014analytical}. \begin{thm}[{\cite[Equations (20) and (21)]{wan2014analytical}}] Let $\bX^{\ast}$ have independent components with pdf as in (\ref{separable_pdf}) and suppose a point prediction is obtained using the RBF kernel given in (\ref{RBF}).
 Then Theorem~\ref{general_kernel} holds with

 and

 \end{thm}